 Scotland’s largest cyber-security conference held at Abertay

-Scotland’s largest cyber-security conference, which is entirely organised by Ethical Hacking students, will be held at Abertay University this Friday (27 February).
+Scotland’s largest cyber-security conference, which is entirely organised by Ethical Hacking students, is taking place at Abertay University this week (26 and 27 February).

-The fourth annual Securi-Tay conference will bring together 300 delegates from education, industry and law enforcement.
-It is unique in the UK as the only student-led conference of its type, run by the Abertay Ethical Hacking Society.
+Securi-Tay is unique in the UK as the only student-led conference of its type, run by the Abertay Ethical Hacking Society.

 Colin McLean, Programme Tutor and creator of the UK’s first Ethical Hacking degree at Abertay, added: “There is high demand for our highly skilled Ethical Hacking graduates, resulting in many securing job offers from major companies well before they complete their studies.